mistral2e/Piggott_APSM_monitoring/Testbench.md

-# Description of the Test bench
+# Description of the testbench

-The aim is to perform measurements with a deviated rotor and a rotor in the failure free normal position.
+The aim is to perform measurements with a deviated rotor and with a rotor in the failure free parallel position.
 Therefore the generator is mounted on a welded steel stand.
 The generator is then in the same position as on the wind turbine's tower.

 <img src="Testbench/Akkuschrauberantrieb.jpg" width="300" />